Version: 1.0

 • batch_credential_issuance is RECOMMENDED for privacy relevant use-cases.

 • batch_size is REQUIRED.
 Integer value MUST be at least 10 specifying the maximum array size for the proofs parameter in a Credential Request.
-The wallet MAY send fewer proofs than defined in the batch size.
+The Wallet MAY send fewer proofs than defined in the batch size.
 The Issuer MUST create as many Credentials as proofs received.

-• logo remains OPTIONAL
+• logo remains OPTIONAL.

-• credential_configurations_supported
+• credential_configurations_supported remaind REQUIRED.

-• scope is NOT SUPPORTED
+• scope is NOT SUPPORTED.

 • cryptographic_binding_methods_supported MUST be jwk as only JWK format for holder bindings are supported.